Subscription Modal Banner

 how to withdraw Pag-IBIG contribution - tick on the Data Privacy box

-5. For the next step, you don’t need to register or create an account.
-Just click on Claim Pag-IBIG Savings.
+5. You don’t need to register or create an account for the next step.
+Just click on Claim Pag-IBIG Savings

 how to withdraw Pag-IBIG contribution - Claim Pag-IBIG Savings

-You’ll then be redirected to the next page where you’ll choose from the following options:
+6. You’ll then be redirected to the next page, where you’ll choose from the following options:

 how to withdraw Pag-IBIG contribution - Claim Pag-IBIG Savings options

-If you’re claiming retirement benefits, these are what you need to prepare:
+8. If you’re claiming Pag-IBIG retirement benefits, these are what you need to prepare:

 how to withdraw Pag-IBIG contribution - retirement benefits claim requirements

-7. Once your documents are complete, click Proceed.
+9. Once your documents are complete, click Proceed.
 The system will now try to validate your account.
 You’ll need to provide your Pag-IBIG Membership ID number.
-If you don’t have your Membership ID number, you’ll need to register[9] for one first.
+If you don’t have your Membership ID number, you must register[9] for one first.

 how to withdraw Pag-IBIG contribution - validate your account